 At harvest time our broilers are processed right here on the farm with our mobile processing equipment.
 And the layers?
 When the weather turns cold, they get to cozy up in the warm chicken coop built over 100 years ago by Great Grandpa Arnold with access to pasture.

 The work at Kinwood would be impossible without the many hands that work behind the scenes.
 "Ma and Pa" (Bruce and Becky) Jones are the founders and landowners, not to mention the progenitors of nearly all the other people responsible for the start of Kinwood.
+Bruce helps with the egg and meat chickens.
+Becky enters orders and packs the weekly CSA with perfection.
 Our brothers Samuel and Lael have faithfully offered help in many forms, as has sister Helen.
 Emlyn and Lydia lived and worked the farm for some time, and were experts at poultry and forestry management.
 The bulk of brain and brawn behind Kinwood is the effort of Isaiah and his family.

 Isaiah, Danielle, Gunner & Benaiah

 Isaiah envisions and manages livestock operations, and puts his array of handy skills to use daily as a builder and farmer.
 He is in charge of maintaining the infrastructure that keeps things moving so smoothly.

 He is helped in many ways by his lovely wife Danielle and their two sons.
 Danielle manages the produce side of the farm, as well as marketing and delivery.
 She is our in-house expert on health and wellness.
 Gunner (7) is our CLO, Chief Lego Operator, and Benaiah (1.5) is currently lending to photo cuteness.

 And last but not least, you.
 We would not and could not keep going forward without the friends and family that support us in so many ways.
 We hope that we inspire and encourage you all, as you do us.